 - Is homeowners insurance required by law?

 What is homeowners insurance?

-Basically, a home insurance policy is an agreement between you and your insurance company.
+A home insurance policy is an agreement between you and your insurance company.
 You pay a monthly premium, and in exchange, the insurer offers you financial protection in the event that there’s damage due to a covered “peril.”